<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2861582640696823&amp;ev=PageView&amp;noscript=1">

 • Catch developmental issues

 During editing, text constantly moves around.
 Paragraphs are added, removed, rewritten, or rearranged.
-Formatting a manuscript too early means those changes will break spacing, styles, and layout, often requiring the formatter to redo large portions of the work.
+Laying out a manuscript too early means those changes will break spacing, styles, and layout, often requiring the interior designer to redo large portions of the work.

 Why This Distinction Matters